Food Safety at Home, School and Work

 -

-At the store: Keep raw meat, poultry, and seafood away from other food in your cart and bags
+At the store: Keep raw meat, poultry, and seafood away from other food in your cart and place them in separate bags

 -